 The IRIS-T SL (Surface Launched) is a new, mobile, medium-range surface-to-air guided missile designed and developed by Diehl BGT Defence to meet future medium-range air defence needs of the German Air Force.

 The new missile is effective against all types of aircraft, helicopters, cruise missiles, guided weapons, air-to-surface missiles, anti-ship missiles, anti-radar rockets and large-calibre rockets.
 It also has high probability of kill against unmanned aerial vehicles, unmanned combat aerial vehicles and other small manoeuvring threats at very-short and medium-range distances.

-In 2007, Diehl BGT Defence was contracted by the Federal Office of Equipment, Information Technology and Utilization of the Bundeswehr (BAAINBw) for the development of a new IRIS-T SL guided missile with a launcher vehicle to provide tactical air defence for the German Armed Forces.
+Diehl BGT Defence was contracted by the Federal Office of Equipment, Information Technology and Utilization of the Bundeswehr (BAAINBw) for the development of a new IRIS-T SL guided missile with a launcher vehicle to provide tactical air defence for the German Armed Forces in 2007.

 Diehl BGT Defence selected Nammo for the development of an upgraded rocket motor for the IRIS-T SL missile in 2007.
 INTRACOM Defense Electronics (IDE) designed new-generation software defined data link for the missile.
 SENER was contracted to develop and produce the control section in September 2008.

-In April 2009, Diehl BGT Defence awarded a contract to Ultra Electronics Precision Air Systems for the development of the high-pressure pure air generator (HiPPAG) and solenoid valves for the guided missile.
+Diehl BGT Defence awarded a contract to Ultra Electronics Precision Air Systems for the development of the high-pressure pure air generator (HiPPAG) and solenoid valves for the guided missile in April 2009.
 The HiPPAG system is used as a cooling gas compressor unit, while the solenoid valves are used for gas distribution to the IR detectors.